How can you highlight your best work as a PR professional so that you impress potential employers or clients?

 If you have too many samples that you want to list, think about linking to other parts of your website to make it look more professional but include all the content you want.

-Take into consideration your skills and experience to customize your online PR portfolio to make sense for you.
+Take into consideration your skills and experience to customize your online portfolio to make sense for you.

 Now Over to You